juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

     enabled_saved_payment_method: bool, /// Render option to save the payment method for payment widget (works only in secure payment links)
     hide_card_nickname_field: bool, /// Hide card nickname field in payment widget
-    show_card_form_by_default: bool, /// Show card form by default in payment widget }
+    show_card_form_by_default: bool, /// Show card form by default in payment widget
+    payment_button_text: String, /// Custom text to be rendered on the SDK pay button }
 ```
 {% endcode %}